EPecherkin/lightspeed_1/README.md

 # Solutions

-- Run with docker
+How to verify it:

+- Open docker-compose.yml, configure the first volume to pick the file you want to test with
+- `docker compose up`
-- perfmon.csv has performance stats as `seconds,allocs(MB),mallocs(MB),cpus,goroutines`
+- `perfmon.csv` has performance stats as `seconds,allocs(MB),mallocs(MB),cpus,goroutines`

+The best solution is #7. #8 was an attempt to optimize #7, but without success.

 ## 8. Table v3.
 AKA Table v2 + separate goroutine to read the file